 While phone calls can be of limited use if your clients have a difficulty understanding your English (or your accent) they still can be an efficient way to keep in touch with those who do speak it well enough.
 However, with the proliferation of instant messaging, where one can control his/her availability, calling someone’s cell phone directly may seem less considerate.

-Great mobile instant messaging services, such as WeChat (Weixin), could be a great way not only to communicate but also to spread your marketing message as well.
-I’ll be discussing WeChat specifically in subsequent posts.
+Great mobile instant messaging services, such as WeChat, could be a great way not only to communicate but also to spread your marketing message as well.

 Post (Regular Mail)

 Mailing printed material is one of the least efficient ways to communicate in modern times and China is no exception.
 In B2B marketing settings, mailing information by post is quickly losing its value and I’d advise to avoid it;